 From 1 January 2015 it will be illegal to operate wireless microphones and other audio devices in the 694-820 megahertz (MHz) frequency range.

-LPA has supported the Australian Wireless Audio Group (AWAG) in their efforts to lobby the Federal Government to provide compensation to organisations forced to replace their wireless microphone equipment.
+LPA has supported Wireless Audio and Spectrum (formerly AWAG) in their efforts to lobby the Federal Government to provide compensation to organisations forced to replace their wireless microphone equipment.

 However, due to the current budget conditions LPA are not hopeful that compensation will be forthcoming.

 As such, we strongly encourage LPA Members to check their equipment and start planning for the change now to ensure equipment will comply with the change by 1 January 2015.

 Disposal of Old Wireless Equipment